The generic crystallographic phase retrieval problem: Introduction

-This can be summarized in the following theorem: \begin{theorem}[Informal] Let ${\V}$ be a generic basis for $\R^N$. \begin{itemize} \item[(i)] If $M< N/4 +1$ ($N$ even) or $M < (N+3)/4$ ($N$ odd) then every $M$-sparse vector can be recovered from its power spectrum. \item[(ii)] If $M < \lfloor N/2 \rfloor +1 $ then a generic $M$-sparse vector can be recovered from its power spectrum. \end{itemize} \end{theorem}
+\begin{theorem} Let ${\V}$ be a generic basis for $\R^N$. \begin{itemize} \item[(i)] If $M< N/4 +1$ ($N$ even) or $M < (N+3)/4$ ($N$ odd) then every $M$-sparse vector can be recovered up to a global sign from its power spectrum. \item[(ii)] If $M < \lfloor N/2 \rfloor +1 $ then a generic $M$-sparse vector can be recovered up to a global sign from its power spectrum. \end{itemize} \end{theorem}